sh1boot/sh1boot.github.io/_posts/2023-11-06-rowhammer-mitigation-musings.md

 regions on different sets of rows concurrently.
 And one also has to be able to find those rows (maybe keep that permutation parameter a secret, too).

-A trivial address permutation is just to rotate the bits.
-Not great as a secret, but it arranges the addresses such that neighbours will only be neighbours for one specific device.
+A trivial address permutation is just to rotate the bits differently on each chip.
+This permutation isn't much use as a secret operation which the attacker couldn't guess, but it does arrange the addresses such that neighbours will only be neighbours for one specific device.

 What this means is that if a conventional RowHammer attack is mounted, then that might successfully corrupt a row in n different regions, but ECC only has to deal with 1/n of that corruption at a time with the support of (n-1)/n un-corrupted regions to help it correct each of those corrupted rows, one at a time as they come up.

+Maybe one could secretly hash the row address itself, and then rotate it for different devices, so that the effect of the rotation is harder to guess?
+That's really a crypto question which needs more careful thought than I'm going to give it.

 It would be nice if refresh and ECC worked in harmony, here, correcting errors before they could reach a fatal threshold; but I'm pretty sure that's